tamdye/CourseProject/README.md

 # CourseProject

-In order for this code to run, the source data needs to be downloaded to the working directory and unzipped.
+The code for this project is in a file called run_analysis.R.
+In order for this code to run, the source data referenced in the codebook needs to be downloaded to the working directory and unzipped.
 Additionally, I created an interim file, dataLabels.csv, that also needs to be downloaded from this repo into the working directory.
-The description of this file is in step 4 below.
+The description of the CSV file is in step 4 below.

 In order to process the data, I completed 5 steps.